JeftaBuitenhuis/cpp-native-application-lib/README.md

-Definitly not finished, still in development
+definitely not finished, still in development